Christmas Around the Poplar Cottage, 2025

 Simple Kitchen touches

 In a small kitchen, less is more, and that’s especially true during the holidays.
-We added a couple small seasonal touches here and there, but kept counters clear and surfaces functional.
+We added a couple small seasonal touches here in here, but kept counters clear and surfaces functional.
 Our everyday mugs were swapped for our Christmas mugs.
 The kids’ school centerpiece project sits on the backsplash shelf.
 And our favorite fir candle burns on the counter every day.

 In years past, I’ve loved decorating the bedrooms with natural greenery.
-But this small space just didn’t feel like it needed anything more…besides layers of the coziest cotton and linen bedding.
+But this small space just didn’t feel like it needed anything more…besides layers of warm and cozy bedding.
 I picked out these brushed cotton sheets for Garrett and they’re probably the softest we’ve ever had.
-Add on a cotton blanket, cotton quilt, and linen-covered duvet and it’s amazing we ever get out of bed ;) The velvet lumbar pillow adds just a touch of subtle holiday lux.
+Add on a cotton blanket, cotton quilt, and linen-covered duvet and it’s amazing we ever get out of bed ;)

 Living Room: Cozy Layers + a Skinny Tree

-Our upstairs living room is where we gather as a family at night.
-Watching holiday movies, playing games, reading, working… this is our hang out room.
-With no fireplace, we decided to hang our stockings on the stair banister.
-A simple garland runs along the banister, paired with a strand of small gold bells for warmth and tradition.
+Our upstairs living room is where we gather as a family at night, watching holiday movies, playing games, reading, working… This is our hang out room.
+With no fireplace, we decided to hang our stockings on the stairs.
+A simple garland runs along the banister, paired with a strand of small gold bells for warmth and fun.

 Christmas tree (7.5’ tall), suede pillow, plaid pillow, throw, rug, curtains, TV

 The room is anchored by our skinny Christmas tree that tucks neatly in the corner (it’s only 34” wide!).
 This is our very first fake tree, but with such a narrow space, a real tree just wasn’t going to fit.
-So I went down the ‘skinny tree’ rabbit hole online, and it turns out we’re not the only one’s with a narrow space for a tree!
-We kept the ornaments minimal and nostalgic and flipped on the tree’s lights.
+So I went down the ‘skinny tree’ rabbit hole online, and it turns out we’re not the only ones needing a narrow tree!
+We kept the ornaments minimal and nostalgic and flipped on the tree’s lights and called it festive!

-Our TV and IKEA sectional get plenty of use this time of year with holiday movies :)
+Our TV and IKEA sectional get plenty of use this time of year with holiday movies!
+Still need to make a frame for that tv, but that sounds like a 2026 problem ;)

-And that’s about all the holiday decorating this little cottage can handle 😉 Just enough to make the house feel special for our family of five, without tipping into overwhelm.
-Decorating a small home reminded me again this year that simplicity isn’t a limitation - it’s a gift.
-By choosing less, hanging less, and doing less, there’s more room for the feeling of the season and more time for the people that matter most.
+And that’s about all the holiday decor this little cottage can handle 😉 Just enough to make the house feel special for our family of five, without tipping into overwhelm.
+Decorating a small home reminded me again that simplicity can be a gift.
+By choosing less, hanging less, needing less, the season is more about the feeling of the holidays - time together, thoughtful activities.
+And that’s exactly the kind of holidays we were hoping for this year!

 Wishing you the happiest of holidays!